Querent-ai/querent-docs/querent/docs/reference/quickstart-3.md

       - Relevant Documents and Sources: The retriever-based search was able to identify documents and sources directly related to the query, such as high rock compressibility and reservoir quality.
       - Direct Answers: The search results provided exact sentences from documents that specifically answer the query, offering clear and direct insights into factors like thermal maturity, lithology, and production variability.
-      - Contextual Relevance: By using contextually aware embeddings, the retriever-based search could surface highly relevant information that accurately addressed the query.
+      - Contextual Relevance: By using Attention-Based Graph Embeddings, the retriever-based search could surface highly relevant information that accurately addressed the query.

   2. **Graph Traversal Results**